January 15, 2019

 environment: # Optional environment configuration

-ServerIP: 192.168.123.199 # Change is this matches your NAS IP
+ServerIP: 192.168.123.199 # Change this to matche your Synology IP

 VIRTUAL_HOST: pihole.example.com